 |30 Jan 07:00 - 17:00||Savusavu, Vanua Levu Island|

 |04 Feb||Arriving in Sydney, NSW Australia hotels|

 Review of Majestic Princess

-Launched in 2017, Majestic Princess cruise ship is the 3rd Royal-class vessel in the Princess Cruises fleet, together with the fleet mates Royal Princess (2013), Regal Princess (2014), Sky Princess (2019) and Enchanted Princess (2020).
+Launched in 2017, Majestic Princess cruise ship is the 3rd Royal-class vessel in the Princess Cruises fleet, together with the fleet mates Royal Princess (2013), Regal Princess (2014), Sky Princess (2019), Enchanted Princess (2020) and Discovery Princess (2021).
 One more vessel of the same class will be constructed for Princess, with a scheduled launch in 2022.
 From the same class is also the P&O UK ship Britannia (2015).

 History - construction and ownership

 Princess Cruises is a US cruise company headquartered in Beverly Hills CA. A former subsidiary of P&O Princess Cruises (founded 1977), in 2003, the company merged with Carnival Corporation - world's largest passenger shipping company.
 Among Princess Cruises assets is the Caribbean private island resort Princess Cays (on Bahamas Eleuthera Island's southern end), located approx 80 km (50 mi) from Nassau.

 The 143,000-ton, 3,560-passenger Majestic Princess is among the largest cruise ships sailing the seas.
 The liner carries the Chinese name - Sheng Shigrave; Gong Zhu Hao on its hull, chosen by Carnival Corporation's Chinese employees.
 It is translated as “Grand World” (or “Grand Spirit”).